Offensively/mc-pack-converter/README.md

 # Minecraft Pack Converter

 This is a fun project that allows you to convert Minecraft resource packs between different versions!
+Here is the link to the web version for anyone who is lazy: [http://mc-pack-converter.minecraftnoob.com](http://mc-pack-converter.minecraftnoob.com)

 ## Installation